goc9000/fun-in-basic/README.md

 action so much so that the game becomes unplayable.

 A similar design limitation refers to how the lines of BASIC code are stored and accessed.
-Whenever the program flow is disrupted by issuing a GO TO or GO SUB or RETURN, the interpreter will do a linear search for the line (heh) where program execution is to be continued.
-This means that a GO TO gets slower (and perceptibly so, in a tight loop) with every line that exists before the destination.
-Thus, a fast program needs to be organized such that its main loop occurs as early as possible.
-GO TOs, both forward and back, must be avoided as much as possible (use IFs instead), and certainly don't call any subroutines in any tight loops.
+Whenever the program flow is disrupted by issuing a `GO TO` or `GO SUB` or `RETURN`, the interpreter will do a linear search for the line (heh) where program execution is to be continued.
+This means that a `GO TO` gets slower (and perceptibly so, in a tight loop) with every line that exists before the destination.
+Thus, a fast program needs to be organized such that its main loop occurs as early as possible. `GO TO`s, both forward and back, must be avoided as much as possible (use `IF`s instead), and certainly don't call any subroutines in any tight loops.

 Memory is also relatively scarce (only about 15K of data in practice) and not very efficiently used (any numeric value uses at least 5 bytes).
 For action